Writing Theme: The Simple Way to Weave a Thematic Message into Your Story

 Believe it or not, there is a way!

-It wasn’t until the last few years that I finally began to understand how exactly a theme should fit into a story, and that—as it turns—writing theme isn’t that complicated at all.
+It wasn’t until the last few years that I finally began to understand how exactly a theme should fit into a story, and that—as it turns out—writing theme isn’t that complicated at all.

 When Writing Theme, First Ask Yourself: “What is a Theme?”